spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

 The MIRI imager has a metering structure covering a large part of the detector area.
 These regions must be masked in order to fit and remove the background data in the science areas of the detector.
-Regions marked with DQ value "NON_SCIENCE" by the :ref:`flat_field <flatfield_step>` step are set to False in the scene mask.
+Regions marked with DQ value "DO_NOT_USE" by the :ref:`flat_field <flatfield_step>` step are set to False in the scene mask.